 Meet our CoolSculpting Specialist

-You can get all of your questions about CoolSculpting answered by a CoolSculpting specialist when you schedule a complimentary consultation using the online form.
-You can also call us at (530) 885-3121 to make an appointment.
+You can get all of your questions about CoolSculpting answered by a CoolSculpting specialist when you schedule a free consultation using the online form.
+You can also call us at (530) 450-3894 to make an appointment.

 The CoolSculpting® procedure is FDA cleared for the treatment of visible fat bulges in the submental (under the chin) and submandibular (under the jawline) areas, thigh, abdomen and flank, along with bra fat, back fat, underneath the buttocks (also known as banana roll) and upper arm.
 It is also FDA-cleared to affect the appearance of lax tissue with submental area treatments.
 The CoolSculpting® procedure is not a treatment for weight loss.